ONSdigital/sdg-indicators/_pages/about.md

 * To find out more about the Sustainable Development Goals see [The Global Goals website](https://www.globalgoals.org/).

-* To find out more about what the UK government is doing to support the delivery of the SDGs, see the [report Implementing the Sustainable Development Goals](https://www.gov.uk/government/publications/implementing-the-sustainable-development-goals/implementing-the-sustainable-development-goals--2).
+* To find out more about what the UK government is doing to support the delivery of the SDGs, see the report [Implementing the Sustainable Development Goals](https://www.gov.uk/government/publications/implementing-the-sustainable-development-goals/implementing-the-sustainable-development-goals--2).

 * To find out more about what you personally can do to help the UK meet the sustainable development goals, see this [guide from the UN](https://www.un.org/sustainabledevelopment/takeaction/).

-* To compare country progress towards meeting the sustainable development goals, see the [SDGindex](https://dashboards.sdgindex.org/rankings) website.
+* To compare country progress towards meeting the sustainable development goals, see the [SDG Index](https://dashboards.sdgindex.org/rankings) website.

 Note: This is a third party site that gathers data from a variety of sources and is not endorsed by ONS.